Guide

 Why pair Manus with the Nylas CLI?

-Manus runs in an isolated sandbox with a full Ubuntu environment and shell access.
-It can browse the web, write code, and manipulate files, but it has no built-in email or calendar access.
-The Nylas CLI fills that gap.
-Once installed inside the sandbox, Manus can run commands like nylas email list, nylas email send, and nylas calendar events create to interact with Gmail, Outlook, or any provider supported by the Nylas API.
+The Manus sandbox includes a full Ubuntu environment with shell access, web browsing, and file manipulation, but it has no built-in email or calendar access.
+The Nylas CLI fills that gap by providing 72+ commands that cover 6 email providers through a single binary.
+Once installed, Manus can run commands like nylas email list, nylas email send, and nylas calendar events create to interact with Gmail, Outlook, or any provider supported by the Nylas API.

-A Manus Skill wrapping the Nylas CLI gives the agent structured instructions for when and how to use these commands, so it can handle requests like "summarize my unread emails" or "schedule a meeting with Alice next Tuesday at 2pm" reliably.
+Without the Nylas CLI, building equivalent email access for Manus would require writing custom API integrations for each provider — Google requires OAuth 2.0 with 6 scopes for Gmail access alone, and Microsoft Graph requires Azure AD app registration.
+A Manus Skill wrapping the CLI gives the agent structured instructions for when and how to use these commands, so the agent can handle requests like "summarize my unread emails" or "schedule a meeting with Alice next Tuesday at 2pm" reliably.

 Requirements